 Video compression is a process that reduces the size of the original video file and changes the file to another format so it can occupy less storage space and transmit more quickly.

 Popular video compression formats include H.264, MJPEG, and MPEG4.

 SanDisk is a popular microSD memory storage device.
-If you go to their web site, you can see a char of video recording times based on recording speed.
+If you go to their website, you can see a chart of video recording times based on recording speed.
 If you are recording at 24 Mbps and you have a 256GB memory device, SanDisk estimates you can store 1,280 minutes of video (or about 21 hours).
 However, if you look at the fine print below the chart, it states that results vary based on file size, resolution, compression, bit rate, etc.

 FSS Technologies specializes in helping home and business owners put together the right security package for their specific needs, from camera options to storage options to wired or wireless signal transmission options.
 Contact us today to help take the complexity out of security.